- Total Units :

-- You will gain access to your online course three days before the course start date.
+- Courses are activated in Avenue to Learn 1-3 days prior to the course start date.
 The final examination will be administered through Examity, a live remote online proctoring service.
 Students are responsible for covering the Examity proctoring fee (approx. $50 CAD) which is NOT included in course tuition.
 Refer to our website or your course in Avenue to Learn for further details.
 Please note registering after the course start date may delay course access and does not permit exceptions to coursework due dates, late textbook purchases, or the refund policy.

 Craig Stephenson has a unique blend of formal training and education in various courses in the area of social sciences and law at the university level, as well as practical teaching experience at the college and university level.
 He graduated from McMaster University in 1987 with of a B.A. in Social Science.
 From 1988 to 1991, he attended University of Toronto Law School, graduating with his LLB.
 He was called to the bar in 1992.